-Your vehicle has a right front passenger's airbag and a passenger sensing system.
-The passenger sensing system is designed to turn off the right front passenger's frontal airbag when an infant in a rear-facing infant seat or a small child in a forward-facing child restraint or booster seat is detected.
-See Securing a Child Restraint in the Right Front Seat Position on page 1-58 and Passenger Sensing System on page 1-70 for important safety information and additional information on installing a child restraint in the right front seat position.
+The vehicle has a right front passenger airbag and may also have a passenger sensing system.
+If the vehicle has a passenger sensing system it is designed to turn off the right front passenger frontal airbag when an infant in a rear-facing infant seat or a small child in a forward-facing child restraint or booster seat is detected.
+See Securing a Child Restraint in the Right Front Seat Position on page 2-59 and Passenger Sensing System on page 2-71 for important safety information and additional information on installing a child restraint in the right front seat position.

-See Securing a Child Restraint in the Right Front Seat Position on page 1-58 for instructions on installing the child restraint using the safety belts.
+See Securing a Child Restraint in the Right Front Seat Position on page 2-59 for instructions on installing the child restraint using the safety belts.

-- If the child restraint manufacturer's instructions recommends that the top tether be attached, attach and tighten the top tether to the top tether anchor.
+- 2. If the child restraint manufacturer's instructions recommends that the top tether be attached, attach and tighten the top tether to the top tether anchor.
 Refer to the child restraint instructions and the following steps: - 2.1.
 Pull the seatback forward to access the top tether anchor.
-See Seatback Latches on page 1-9. - 2.2.
+See Seatback Latches on page 2-8. - 2.2.
 Pull on the finger access tab to remove the cover to access the top tether anchor. - 2.3.
 Route the top tether according to your child restraint instructions and the following instructions: